|

 of professional governing bodies:

-The governing bodies of regulated professions are responsible for the
+The governing bodies of regulated professions are responsible for the certification

-their jurisdiction.
 In addition, the governing bodies will be able to

 "look through" professional corporations and hold the professional